opennetworkinglab/aether-docs/edge_deployment/troubleshooting.rst

 """""""""""""""""""""""""""""""

-In some cases access to the public DNS root and other servers is blocked, which prevents DNS lookups from working within the pod.
+In some cases access to the public DNS root and other servers is blocked, which prevents DNS queries from working within the pod.

 To resolve this, forwarding addresses on the local network can be provided in the Ansible YAML ``host_vars`` file, using the ``unbound_forward_zones`` list